 Spring launch advantages

-Listing in March to May allows you to meet buyers who are planning for summer.
+Listing from April to May allows you to meet buyers who are planning for summer.
 You capture rising foot traffic and position your property for peak season.

 To maximize your spring launch:

-• Feature summer imagery, while being transparent about current condition
+- Feature summer imagery, while being transparent about the current condition

 Summer launch notes